Sapa Un Academy: September Update!

 - How to overcome these family roles and dynamics in a healthy way in order to bring about a healthier family structure.

 - Co-dependency and enabling conduct and its role in the addiction cycle and in family structure.

-Administrative Leave will be granted to any Tribal Employee who wishes to attend, and there is no cost to attend.
+Administrative Leave will be granted to any Tribal Employee who wishes to attend.

 For applications or questions you can contact: Geraldine at 747-5547 or Jim at (605)259-3365 or email: email@example.com